-These Savings Incentive Program recipients enrolled in the program in 2013 and will graduate in 2015.
+These Savings Incentive Program recipients enrolled in the program in 2013 and graduated in 2015.

 Narad Bastola grows vegetables with his wife, Goma, and daughter, Tika, at Global Greens Farm, operated by Lutheran Services of Iowa (LSI) in West Des Moines.
 Narad and Goma were born in Bhutan where they made a living growing ginger, cardamom, oranges, rice, millet, corn and vegetables on 18 acres, exporting the ginger, cardamom and oranges to India.
 They came to the United States in 2009, after living in a Nepalese refugee camp for 18 years, and grew produce for two years in a community garden run by LSI before transitioning to Global Greens Farm, where they raise vegetables for an American market as well as cultural crops from Bhutan.
 They hope to scale up their production, as well as add fruits, goats and chickens.
 With their savings match, they would like to purchase land of their own, a tractor or other tools to help them expand.